 This policy is developed to advance UW–Madison’s goals to support students in their timely progress to degree.
-By awarding appropriate credit for prior learning experiences, the university helps students keep the cost of their education down and frees up space in high demand courses for students who need it.
-This document provides a policy by which the course equivalency for third-party exams can be established or changed, through an established campus-level process that aligns with processes for approval of for-credit courses and assures consistency and transparency of such assignments.
+By awarding appropriate credit for prior learning experiences, the university helps students keep the cost of their education down and frees up space in high-demand courses for students who need it.
+This policy provides the requirements by which the course equivalency for third-party exams can be established or changed, through an established campus-level process that aligns with processes for approval of for-credit courses and ensures consistency and transparency of such assignments.

 Academic Planning and Institutional Research (APIR) has done numerous analyses of student progress and success in courses based on preparation in Advanced Placement (AP) and other third-party exams.
 These analyses consistently and repeatedly show that students who earn credit based on scores on AP exams do as well and often better than their peers in the next sequential course.
 All existing evidence confirms that the AP test score course equivalencies are helping students advance in their programs and make progress to degree.

 UW System and Board of Regents policy sets standards for awarding of credit based on third-party exams, and places responsibility for determining specific course and credit equivalencies at the institution level, as described in this policy.
 The UCC is responsible for overseeing institutional policy and course equivalencies related to third-party credit by exam.

 Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic department.
 The faculty are best positioned to evaluate and assign the course credit equivalency in their disciplinary area.